Where we operate

 Ribeira Valley

-The Ribeira Valley, between São Paulo and Paraná, is a region of Atlantic Forest, with a strong presence of indigenous peoples, quilombola communities, caboclas and caiçaras.
-It is these traditional populations that, with their cultures and ways of life, keep the region's forests standing, resisting predatory activities and the uncontrolled exploitation of natural resources.
-The quilombola, indigenous, cabocla and caiçara presence makes Vale do Ribeira a socio-environmental heritage in Brazil and a fundamental region for climate balance, biodiversity protection and rain production between two large metropolises in the country: Curitiba and São Paulo.
+The Ribeira Valley, between São Paulo and Paraná, is an Atlantic Forest region with a strong presence of Indigenous peoples, quilombola, caboclo, and caiçara communities.
+These traditional populations, with their cultures and ways of life, keep the region's forests standing, resisting predatory activities and the uncontrolled exploitation of natural resources.
+The quilombola, Indigenous, caboclo, and caiçara presence makes the Ribeira Valley a socio-environmental heritage site for Brazil and a key region for climate balance, biodiversity protection, and rainfall production between the country's two major metropolises: Curitiba and São Paulo.

-ISA has been working in Vale do Ribeira since the late 1990s in partnership with associations and local civil society organizations to guarantee the territorial rights of quilombola communities, as well as the protection of forests, rivers, estuaries and other ecosystems in the region.
-We are grateful for the learning of struggle that communities and their leaders have passed on for so many centuries and teach new generations.
+ISA has been working in the Ribeira Valley since the late 1990s in partnership with local associations and civil society organizations to guarantee the territorial rights of quilombola communities, as well as the protection of the region's forests, rivers, estuaries, and other ecosystems.
+We are grateful for the lessons learned through struggle that these communities and their leaders have passed on for centuries and are passing on to future generations.

-ISA's work in the Ribeira Valley currently follows three strategic lines: political articulation for the defense of rights, strengthening of resource management in quilombola territories, with emphasis on the structuring of the Vale do Ribeira Seed Network and valorization of the Traditional Quilombola Agricultural System Ribeira Valley, and promotion of forest products, with emphasis on support for the production and marketing, by communities, of organic production from local agrobiodiversity for income generation.
+ISA's work in the Ribeira Valley currently follows three strategic lines: political articulation to defend rights, strengthening resource management in quilombola territories, with emphasis on the structuring of the Ribeira Valley Seed Network and the valorization of the Traditional Quilombola Agricultural System of the Ribeira Valley, and promotion of forest products, with emphasis on supporting the production and commercialization, by communities, of organic production of local agrobiodiversity for income generation.

 Amazon